francois-berder/RobotArmClick-firmware/README.md

 $ gpasm -p pic12lf1552 firmware.s -w1
 ```

 ### Controlling the device over I2C

-The chip is configured as an i2c slave and its 7-bit address is 0x15.
+The chip is configured as an i2c slave and its 7-bit address is 0x1D.
 It has
 been tested with a bus frequency of 100kHz and 400kHz.

-#### Register map
+#### Register map and data format

 | name | address|
 |:-------------:|:-------------:|
 | servo enable | 0x00|